 Three years ago Lake Lanier’s water level was low and now it’s a little above normal.
 Check out these photos that show the difference.

 On Thursday when we finally got our camper backed into the site how we wanted we started to set up.
 Our camper was not connecting to the 30 amp outlet.
 We noticed that the outlet was melted and thankfully had a 50 amp adapter.
 This SAME situation happened three years earlier on site 53.
-We reported the problem to the camp host who then reported it to the work crew who never showed up to fix it.
+We reported the problem to the camp host who then reported it to the work crew.
+No one ever showed up to fix it.
 Hopefully after we left on Sunday they came by before the next campers showed up.

 We took our kayaks on this trip and I took them to see what the water access of our next two sites at Bald Ridge Campground would be like.
 I think we will be really happy with them.